Frequently Asked Questions About Membership at Seattle Yacht Club

 Q. I live out of state.
 Can I join as an Out of State member?

-A. You can join, but will pay dues in a regular member class (based on age) for five years before you can apply for a transfer to the Out of State membership class.
+A. You can join the Club in your age-appropriate class, then after a minimum of five years as a member in good standing apply for a transfer to the Out of State membership class.

 Q. What is the initiation fee schedule for younger members?